-• Where i_m is the monthly long rate (i.e., twenty year rate), and the measure is calculated over the entire time period of the scenario.
+• Where i_m is the monthly long rate (i.e., 20-year rate), and the measure is calculated over the entire time period of the scenario.

-11. Will the scenario picker integrated into the generator work properly if I change the projection start date or other parameters?
+10. Will the scenario picker integrated into the generator work properly if a user changes the projection start date or other parameters?

-The integrated tool will produce the correct stratified scenarios if the start date, projection length and other parameters are unchanged.
-In the case of version 7.1.201406, this would be a start date of March 2014 and a projection length of 30 years.
-In order to stratify correctly for other choices, you need to select the desired start date, projection length, and other parameters and generate a full set of 10,000 scenarios before generating a subset.
+The integrated tool will produce the correct stratified scenarios if the start date, projection length, and other parameters are unchanged.
+In the case of version 7.1.201604, this would be a start date of December 2014 and a projection length of 30 years.
+In order to stratify correctly for other choices, the user will need to select the desired start date, projection length, and other parameters and generate a full set of 10,000 scenarios before generating a subset.